Skip to content

 Sentinels of the Sea

-The Ocean Wise Whales Initiative uses cutting-edge technology, citizen science, and non-invasive collection methods to monitor the health of whales reduce threats through evidence-based solutions.
-Learn more about how Ocean Wise is protecting whales.
+The Ocean Wise Whales Initiative uses cutting-edge technology, citizen science, and non-invasive collection methods to monitor the health of whales to reduce threats through evidence-based solutions.
+Learn more about how Ocean Wise is protecting whales below.

 Adopt a Killer Whale!